ikuhamada/state-hands-on/CMD/CMD45/SC/index.rst

 Finite temperature molecular dynamics
 -------------------------------------
-In this example, we are going to perform a finite temperature molecular dynamics (MD) simulation.
+In this example, we are going to perform a finite temperature molecular dynamics simulation.

 * Input file ``nfinp_nhc``